 bonus tip: limit alcohol consumption

 Did I tell you about the time that against my better judgement, I ordered a drink on opening day of Lamplight Lounge in Disneyland?
-Long story short, I had one cocktail and then I struggled to remain vertical as I ambled miserably back to my room, with a terrible stomachache, might I add.
+Long story short, I had one (rather strong) cocktail and then I struggled to remain vertical as I ambled miserably back to my room, with a terrible stomachache, might I add.
 Alcohol makes minds fuzzy, stomaches gurgly, and balance non-existent.
 Basically, you aren’t at your pinnacle of health after you’ve had alcohol.

 That’s all for today!